yashoza1203/Image-IR-system/README.md

 https://www.kaggle.com/datasets/yashoza12/ir-system-dataset

-the other .pkl files store the features of the images used by Hisogram,VGG and ResNet based IR system
+the other .pkl files store the features of the images used by Hisogram,VGG and ResNet based IR system.

-unzip this folder and store it in the static folder
+Unzip the dataset folder and store it in the static folder